Refractive neutrino masses, ultralight dark matter and cosmology: Discussion and Conclusion

-Low mass of $\phi$ means that these particles have a much larger de-Broglie wavelength than the radius of interaction, which in turn, is much larger than the distance between the scatterers.
+Very small mass of $\phi$ means that these particles have a much larger de-Broglie wavelength than the radius of interaction, which in turn, is much larger than the distance between the scatterers.
 This indicates that multiple neutrino interactions with $\phi$ may become important.
-We find that for parameters required to reproduce the observed neutrino masses, the perturbation theory related to multiple $\phi$ interaction is broken at low energies.
+We find that for parameters required to reproduce the observed neutrino masses, the perturbation theory related to multiple $\phi$ interactions is broken at low energies.
 The perturbation parameter $\zeta$ increases with decrease in energy as $\zeta \sim 1/E$, and $\zeta (E_{\rm p}) \simeq 1$ is achieved at energies above resonance: $E_{\rm p} \gg E_R$.
 For a C-symmetric medium, $E_{\rm p}$ can be smaller than 0.1 MeV so that results obtained for $\tilde{m}^2$ in the lowest approximation remain valid.
 Perturbativity can break down for energies close to the resonance energy.
 Below resonance, $\zeta$ is independent of energy, so we expect the refractive neutrino mass to decrease with energy as before, thus satisfying the cosmological bound.
 Qualitatively, in the non-perturbative situation, the dependence of $\tilde{m}^2$ on $E$ can be similar to the perturbative one in the lowest order.
+Also due to the $\bar{\chi} \nu \phi $ coupling, the off-diagonal $\chi^c - \nu$ potentials are generated, which lead to $\chi^c - \nu$ mixing and oscillations.

+Notice that at the condition $d \ll r_\chi$, the standard computations of the local potentials $V_{\alpha, \beta}$ with integration over the infinite spatial coordinates may become problematic.

-In the case of a background composed of coherent classical scalar field, the coupling $g \bar{\chi} \nu \phi^*$ generates off-diagonal mass terms for $\nu$ and $\chi$, that is, the off-diagonal elements of the mass matrix $M$.
+In the case of a background described by classical scalar field (coherent state of scalar bosons), the coupling $g \bar{\chi} \nu \phi^*$ generates off-diagonal mass terms for $\nu$ and $\chi$, that is, the off-diagonal elements of the mass matrix $M$.
 Then the mass matrix squared, $M M^\dagger$, has the $3 \times 3$ active neutrino block proportional to that obtained for refractive mass squared at high energies.
-This mass, however, has no energy dependence and therefore differs from refractive mass at low energies.
-Consequently, the refractive mass squared in the classical field cannot avoid cosmological bound, unless some other mechanism suppresses $\tilde{m}^2$ at high $z$.
+This mass has no explicit energy dependence and therefore differs from refractive mass at low energies.
+However, the $\phi$ field, and consequently, the neutrino mass squared have time dependence which effectively reproduces the resonance features.
+The resonance in the refractive mass corresponds to resonance in $\nu - \chi$ oscillations.

+We find that at high energies, the Hamiltonian of evolution of whole the system of $(\nu, \chi^c)$ is essentially the same for coherent classical field and a cold gas of scalars.